 \section{Analytic solutions and approximations}

-The rich relaxation dynamics of the Solomon equations allow us to draw conclusions on the connectivity and strength of the cross relaxation rates.
-In NMR the measured cross relaxation rates contain information on the nuclear spins and their distances.
+The rich relaxation dynamics of the Solomon equations allow us to draw conclusions on the connectivity and strength of the cross-relaxation rates.
+In NMR, the measured cross-relaxation rates contain information on the nuclear spins and their distances.
 This paved the way for the broad field of two-dimensional NMR spectroscopy \cite{friebolin2010}.
-Similarly, we show in this section that the relaxation dynamics on long time scale contain information on the cross relaxation distribution.
+Similarly, we show in this section that the relaxation dynamics on long timescales contains information on the cross-relaxation distribution.
 From this distribution, one might be able to draw conclusions on the frequency and spatial distribution of the TLSs and get an idea of their physical nature.
-For instance, if there is a dipolar coupling between the qubit and the TLSs one has $g_k \propto 1 / r^3$, with $r$ being the distance to the qubit.
+For instance, if there is a dipolar coupling between the qubit and the TLSs, one has $g_k \propto 1 / r^3$, with $r$ being the distance to the qubit.
 When the TLSs are spread on the surface around the qubit we count the number $k(r) \propto r^2$ of TLSs within $r$ and consequently $\Gamma^k_\text{qt} \propto 1 / r_k^6 \propto 1 / k^3$.
-In case the TLSs are spread in all three dimensions one obtains $\Gamma^k_\text{qt} \propto 1 / k^2$.
+In case the TLSs are spread in all three dimensions, one obtains $\Gamma^k_\text{qt} \propto 1 / k^2$.
 For the scenario presented in \fref{fig_Gqt}, when the coupling and the mutual decoherence are approximately constant but the TLSs are spread in frequency, we also expect $\Gamma^k_\text{qt} \propto 1 / k^2$.\\